IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Amulet of Diehard Cataclysm should now properly prevent Blackbelt and Shadow Dodges

--There should no longer be an issues with HUD mods from now on!
+-There should no longer be an issues with HUD mods that override the vanilla HUD from now on

 -Hellion Beams being invisible